She is going to get a cold and there will be nothing you can do.

 Conveniently my brain chose this time in my life to open the vault of news images of babies covered in cold sores, dying from otherwise eradicated diseases and resurfacing my hypochondriac tendencies.
 I can’t try on new clothes without showering before feeding her.
 Who knows who tried on this same item before me?
 What if they had the flu!?

-I started to notice there was a problem when I would not allow anyone, except Jordan, to hold her.
+I started to notice there was a problem when I would not allow anyone, except her dad, to hold her.
 I even lashed out at my mom for wanting to hold her.
 I wanted others to “scrub in” before coming near her.
-I realized I could no longer pass off my fears as those of a “new mom” the day I washed my two month-old’s hands over the sink at the doctor’s office, while naively trying to convince my doctor, my boyfriend, and myself that I was okay.
+I realized I could no longer pass off my fears as those of a “new mom” the day I washed my two-months-old’s hands over the sink at the doctor’s office while naively trying to convince my doctor, my boyfriend, and myself that I was okay.